ViliusSutkus89/IamSpeed/README.md

 App is currently being reviewed by Play Store and Amazon Appstore.

-APK is available for manual installation at [GitHub releases](https://github.com/ViliusSutkus89/IamSpeed/releases)
+APK for manual installation is available at [GitHub releases](https://github.com/ViliusSutkus89/IamSpeed/releases).

 Outdated version (Speedster) can be downloaded from Amazon Appstore: